 - Confusion or altered mental state

-If you suspect you are experiencing any of the above reactions, stop taking the medication immediately and seek medical attention.
+If you suspect you are experiencing any of the above reactions, stop taking the medication immediately and seek doctor's recommendations.

 Clonazepam is available in various strengths, including 0.25 mg, 0.5 mg, 1 mg, and 2 mg tablets.
 It can vary depending on the specific condition being treated, the individual's age, medical history, and response to the medication.

-The maximum daily dosage for Clonazepam is generally around 20 mg per day for adults, but most people require much lower doses to achieve the desired effects.
+The maximum daily dosage is generally around 20 mg per day for adults, but most people require much lower doses to achieve the desired effects.